rarebreed/protean-service/retro/docs/why-retro.md

 story, by their sacrifice and heroism.
 This is not some elf taking on a balrog, this is what real heroism looks like.
 Their story captivates us _despite_ it being a cold hard and ugly reality.
 This is the point I want to get across with retro.
 We have to learn that things are beyond our control, and we have to deal with it.
-It is _because_ we don't have control that our story is enhanced, not in spite of it.
+It is _because_ we don't have control of our story that it is enhanced, not in spite of it.

 There is no rules-lite in real life, and yet real life tells us the best stories.
 There is no "I want to guide the story this way" other than how you grasp the horns of life and grapple with it as best as you can.
 We have forgotten how to accept things as they are, and instead try to cheat not only our games, but our very lives.

 The retro game was envisioned as a return to old school rules where story is a consequence of actions that the players make on the stage that the GM makes.
+The core tenets of retro are:

-There are no meta game rules to bend the story to your will.
-But more importantly the _meaning_ of the story is a epiphenomenon that arises from what the _players_ take away from it.
+- There are no meta game rules to bend the story to your will
+- The _meaning_ of the story is a epiphenomenon that arises from what the _players_ take away from it
+- Characters are not always in full control of their actions, or at the very least may have to pay dearly to override baser instincts.
+- Simulation derives the story, not the other way around
+- Life is harsh, and because of this character death will not be uncommon
+- Focus on troupe style play

 ## What is retro?